Best Amazon Prime Day 2018 deals: Phones, accessories, and more

 [Amazon link coming soon]

 AmazonBasics Dual-Port USB Car Charger for Apple & Android Devices - 4.8 Amp/24W: This simple two port car charger comes in both black and black/red.
-If you really care about the color of your car charger, you can pay a little more for the black -- $5.99 ($3 off) -- or get the black/red for $4.99 (also $3 off).$3 off a dual port USB car charger
+If you really care about the color of your car charger, you can pay a little more for the black -- $5.99 ($3 off) -- or get the black/red for $4.99 (also $3 off).See it on Amazon

 AmazonBasics 4-Port USB Car Charger for Apple & Android Devices - 9.6 Amp/48W: This car charger can charge up to four phones at once.
 It comes in white, black, or black/red all for the same price of $9.99 ($5 off).